-Heart and Blood Health
+Healthy Heart and Blood

-A steady flow of blood and nutrients ensures cells receive the compounds needed to fire accurately and carry wastes out of the system.
-If you have high: blood pressure, cholesterol, C-reactive protein (an inflammatory marker), or a more progressive form of heart disease, it's a warning sign that you are developing heart disease and should take action soon.
+A steady flow of blood and nutrients ensures that the cells receive oxygen and other bio-compounds and can carry wastes out of the body.
+If you have high: blood pressure, cholesterol, C-reactive protein, or a more progressive form of heart disease, it's a warning sign that you are developing heart disease and should swift take action!

 - Page 1 of 2